jinunyachhyon/LLM_based_Product_Recommendation_System/README.md

 The system includes the following key components:
 1. **User Management**: Handles user registration and retrieval.
 2. **Product Management**: Enables adding and listing products.
-3. **Recommendation Engine**: Provides personalized product recommendations.
+3. **Recommendation Engine**: Matches user preferences with products and ranks them using LLMs and embeddings.
 4. **Feedback System**: Allows users to submit feedback to improve recommendations.

 ---